-- Product name and model
+- Product name and model.

-- Software and hardware options
+- Software and hardware options.

-- Software version
+- Software version.

-- Service Profile Identifiers (SPIDs) associated with your product
+- If supplied by your carrier, Service Profile Identifiers (SPIDs) associated with your product.

-- Your local telephone company's switch type and operating mode, such as AT&T 5ESS Custom or Northern Telecom National ISDN-1
+- Your local telephone company's switch type and operating mode, such as AT&T 5ESS Custom or Northern Telecom National ISDN-1.

-- Whether you are routing or bridging with your Ascend product
+- Whether you are routing or bridging with your Ascend product.

-- Type of computer you are using
+- Type of computer you are using.

-- Description of the problem
+- Description of the problem.